1. Calais JV Girls Capture Second Consecutive DAC Championship

 [email protected]

-On Thursday, December 12, 2024, the Calais City Council met for its regular meeting, with Mayor Marcia Rogers presiding over Councilors Kevin Niles, Mike Sherrard, Elery Beale, Pete Foster, Bill Quinn, and James Macdonald.
+On Thursday, January 23, 2025, the Calais City Council met for its regular meeting, with Mayor Marcia Rogers presiding over Councilors Mike Sherrard, Elery Beale, Pete Foster, and Bill Quinn.
+Councilors Kevin Niles and James McDonald were absent from the meeting.

 What follows is a brief summary of the meeting, with the full meeting available for viewing on the City of Calais’s Facebook page.